These attacks were caused by networks of infected computers programmed to attack other computers (botnets).

 As the most widely used CMS in the world, many people use and deploy the open source version of WordPress in a sub-optimal and insecure way, but the same could be said of Linux, Apache, MySQL, Node, Rails, Java, or any widely-used software.
 It is possible and actually not that hard to run WordPress in a way that is secure enough for a bank, government site, media site, or anything.

-Other areas that can affect security include:
+Other factors that can affect WP blog security include things like:

-WordPress Security – Practical Tips
+WordPress Security – Tips